-Kevin's case study features the Edwards Aquifer Recovery Implementation Program.
+Kevin's 2014 case study for Managing by Network features the Edwards Aquifer Recovery Implementation Program.
 This stakeholder-based, consensus-building approach resolved a conflict that had tormented central Texas for more than 60 years.
 The case study looks at the intersection of drought, groundwater law, the Endangered Species Act, and years of legal battles that were overcome in 2013 with the development of a Habitat Conservation Plan and the issuance of a USFWS Incidental Take Permit.

 Kevin is featured in the following instructional video: